 Itchy Eyes: Symptoms, Causes & Treatment in Denver

-The medical term for itchy eyes is ocular pruritus (proo-RIE-tus).
-It can also be accompanied by other symptoms such as red eyes, dry eyes, or inflammation and itching of the eyelids.
-Itchy, dry eyes can be caused by several different factors.
+The medical term for itchy eyes is ocular pruritus (proo-RIE-tus) and, aside from itchiness, can also be accompanied by redness, dryness, burning, sensitivity to light, or swollen eyelids.
 Some of the most common causes of eye itchiness include:

 - Chronic dry eye